iliapopov17/BI-Workshop-Projects/Project 7/README.md

 # Ancient Oral Chronicles: Unveiling Microbial Secrets Through Dental Calculus

+This is a short version of the report.
+The full version is available here: [PDF](https://github.com/iliapopov17/BI-Workshop-miniProjects/blob/main/Project%207/BI_Project_7_Popov.pdf)

 ### Abstract
 This study delves into the microbial communities preserved in dental calculus samples extracted from human remains dating back over a millennium.
 By analyzing these ancient biomolecules, we gain insights into historical diseases, dietary patterns, and the evolutionary trajectories of typical oral bacteria.
 Notably, the presence of the red complex - a group of pathogens associated with severe periodontal disease-stands out in ancient oral microbiomes.